haramori/rhme3/Challenges/It's_a_Kind_of_Magic_solution_1.md

 This solution also relies on the lack of padding used by the encryption/decryption process, which can be leveraged to reveal the mask by using carefully crafted input.

 This will be a three stage attack:
+* Perform an exploit attack to reveal the mask.
 * Perform a CPA attack on the sbox output to reveal the masked key.
-* Perform an attack to reveal the mask.
 * XOR the mask with the masked key to reveal the key itself.

 ### Hardware setup